Leukemia Quiz

 AML is slightly more

-common among men than women.
+common among people assigned male at birth.
 Experts don't know why.
-AML is one of the most common
+AML is one of

 4. Exposure to high levels of benzene in the workplace can cause leukemia.